leveris133t/API-docs/cards/cards.md

 ### View secure card details

-The cards service doesn't provide the secure details (Full card PAN number, CVV/CVC) directly.
+The cards service doesn't provide the secure details (full card PAN number, CVV/CVC) directly.
 However, we can get these values from the external card provider's service.
 To do that, we need to obtain a token for accessing the provider's service using the `/cards/!token` endpoint.
 We can then access the provider's service as planned.

 ### Freeze/unfreeze card